Living Façades: Shades of Green in Polish Architecture

-full-width, Living Façades: Shades of Green In Polish Architecture, Headquarters of the Foundation for Polish Science, photo: press materials, siedziba_fundacji_na_rzecz_nauki_polskiej_miniatura.jpg
+full-width, Living Façades: Shades of Green in Polish Architecture, Headquarters of the Foundation for Polish Science, photo: promotional materials, siedziba_fundacji_na_rzecz_nauki_polskiej_miniatura.jpg

 University of Warsaw Library (BUW)

-The first days after its opening to the public in 1999, the BUW’s new building was surprising in so many ways.
+In the first days after its opening to the public in 1999, the BUW’s new building proved surprising in many ways.
 It was the first library in Poland with free access to the entire book collection, and the building itself was unique – full of symbolism and innovations including a rooftop garden.
 Marek Budzyński, who along with Zbigniew Badowski is behind the design of the library, seems to be the only Polish architect who does not add greenery to his buildings.
 He simply perceives architecture and nature as one.

 The BUW building is a perfect example of this philosophy.
-The impressive garden that stretches atop the vast rooftop alongside vines of ivy making their way up the library walls and shrubs surrounding the building are not decoration, but part of a bigger architectectural whole.
+The impressive garden that stretches atop the vast rooftop – alongside vines of ivy making their way up the library walls and shrubs surrounding the building – are not decoration.
+Rather, they form part of the bigger architectural whole.

-The BUW garden was definitely ahead of Polish design trends – tt was created long before the fashion of introducing greenery into architectural projects was popular in Poland.
-Based on Irena Bajerska’s landscaping design, the plentitude of carefully selected plants come together to create a unique relaxing space.
-The panorama of the right bank of the Vistula can be admired from the rooftop – it is the perfect spot for observation and photo shoots.
+The BUW garden was definitely ahead of Polish design trends – it was created long before the trend of introducing greenery into architectural projects was popular in Poland.
+Based on Irena Bajerska’s landscaping design, the plenitude of carefully selected plants come together to create a unique, relaxing space.
+The panorama of the right bank of the River Vistula can be admired from the rooftop – it’s the perfect spot for observation and photo shoots.

 Ecological House near Pszczyna